prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

-# Temporal operations for geospatial operations (add sql queries with each explained)
+# Temporal operations for geospatial operations

-## Data explorations with SQL (Refer 1.sql file)
+## Data explorations with SQL (Refer to 1.sql file)

 ### Steps